 Many caregivers, including myself, suffer from caregiver fatigue.
 We all get worn out from time to time but it's important to try to minimize how often this happens.
 If we get tired mentally or physically, it affects the way we care for our patients as well as caregiver communication.
 This issue can be amplified if you care for a relative at home.

-I personally used to work in a hospital as a certified nursing assistant, and currently a registered nurse, for 12 hours at a time.
-For some, that may not be very much but for me, it's definately long enough.
-I've done 16 hours a few times but I haven't made it a habit.
+I personally used to work in a hospital as a certified nursing assistant, and currently a registered nurse, for 12 hours or more at a time.
+For some, that may not be very much but for me, it's definitely long enough.
+Now as a dialysis nurse, I've worked much longer than this.

 I find it funny when one of my patients ask me if they woke me up after calling me on their call light.
 Many simply ask, "When do you sleep?"
 I just chuckle and tell them, "When everybody else is awake."

 How do I do it?
 First of all I try to get about five to six hours of sleep on my purple mattress, drink coffee once or twice a shift, eat an apple per shift, and take a multivitamin with lots of B12.
 B12 is a natural energy booster that's found in many vitamins.
 If you want a boost without unhealthy caffeine, B12 will deliver.

 Back when I had EBV or mono as many people call it, I was actually taking B12 injections on a weekly basis.
 For those who don't know, mono causes extreme fatigue and usually lasts from a few months to a few years.
 Of course never take these shots unless prescribed by your doctor.

 An apple a day will not only keep the doctor away, it will also give you a little boost in energy as well.
 Don't believe me?
 An apple actually gives you more energy than a can of soda, and of course, it's better for you.